-The Debtor may incur non-emergency consumer debt up to one thousand dollars ($1,000.00), including the refinancing of real property debt, without written approval of the trustee or order of the Court.
+The Debtor may incur non-emergency consumer debt up to $2,500.00 without the trustee's written approval or Court order.

 (b) Request Directed to Trustee

-If the proposed debt is unsecured or to be secured by personal property, the Debtor shall first request approval to incur debt by written application to the trustee.
-Such request shall not be filed with the Clerk.
-If approved by the trustee, the Debtor may incur the debt in accordance with the terms and conditions approved by the trustee.
-If the trustee has not directed use of a specific form, the application shall include the following information:
+The Debtor's request to incur debt, other than debt to be secured by real estate, shall first be made to the trustee.
+If approved by the trustee, the Debtor may incur the debt.
+If the trustee has not directed use of a specific form, the request shall include the following information: